KTT-Projects/2L-MODS/README.md

 ## Dependencies installation:

-To get started with 2L-MODS, you need to install the following dependency:
+To get started with 2L-MODS, you need to install the following dependencies:

+- Python (tested in version 3.10.3 or higher)
+- Requests (tested in version 2.31.0 or higher)

+To install Python, you can visit the official Python website and follow the instructions for your operating system.

+To install TKInter and request, you can use the following command:

 ```
 pip install requests